Know the Risks of Travelling for Cosmetic Surgery

 All surgery carries risk no matter where it is performed, but those risks are increased in countries where medical and health regulations are not as stringent as in Australia.

-Increased chances of infection in tropical environments, implants and products that haven’t gone through the same rigorous approval process as Australia’s Therapeutic Goods Association (TGA) and the risk of post-operative deep vein thrombosis on the flight home can all be potentially life threatening.
+Increased chances of infection in tropical environments, implants and products that haven’t gone through the same rigorous approval process to be used for use in Australia and the risk of post-operative deep vein thrombosis on the flight home can all be potentially life threatening.

 Follow up revisions and corrections can also add significant costs, as would return overseas travel to see your surgeon.